The Office (American TV series) season 8: Production

 The eighth season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with Universal Television.
 The show is based on the British comedy series of the same name, which was created by Ricky Gervais and Stephen Merchant for the British Broadcasting Corporation (BBC).
 In addition, the two are executive producers on the show.
 This season of The Office was produced by Greg Daniels and Paul Lieberstein, the latter of whom serves as the showrunner.
 Returning writers from the previous season included Lieberstein, Charlie Grandy, Justin Spitzer, Carrie Kemper, Daniel Chun, Robert Padnick, Aaron Shure, Steve Hely, Amelie Gillette, Mindy Kaling, and B. J. Novak; the latter two were both also credited as executive producers.
 It was previously unknown whether Kaling would write for the series any longer.
 Kaling herself confirmed via her Twitter page that she would write the Christmas-themed episode, "Christmas Wishes".
 Three new writers joined the staff beginning in season eight: Owen Ellickson, Allison Silverman and Dan Greaney.
-The season also saw the directorial debuts of cast members Ed Helms and Brian Baumgartner; Helms directed the episode "Christmas Wishes", and Baumgartner directed "After Hours".
+The season also saw the directorial debuts of cast members Ed Helms and Brian Baumgartner; Helms directed the episodes "Christmas Wishes" and "Welcome Party" and Baumgartner directed "After Hours".

 The series was renewed for an eighth season on March 17, 2011, began filming on July 25, 2011, and the season concluded filming on March 9, 2012.
 Jenna Fischer's pregnancy was written into the show, and Pam was again pregnant at the start of the season with a boy as she was in real life.
 Unlike the sixth season, there was no episode focusing on the baby's birth; it was instead announced on a blog.
 In an interview, executive producer Lieberstein stated that, with the departure of Michael Scott, the writers would explore further into the other characters on the show, such as centering on a specific character for an episode.
 On January 25, 2012, news broke that NBC was planning a spin-off series starring Rainn Wilson as Dwight Schrute, that would be set at Schrute Farms, Dwight's bed-and-breakfast and beet farm.
 The spin-off would be created by Wilson and executive producer Paul Lieberstein, but Office developer Greg Daniels would not be involved.
 Due to his initial involvement in the spin-off, Lieberstein stepped down as showrunner of The Office.
 On October 29, 2012, it was revealed that NBC was not going forward with the proposed spin-off, although the original backdoor pilot, "The Farm" aired later in the ninth season.